 To volunteer at Schoolies you must:

-Volunteers often find the experience enormously rewarding and a great opportunity to make new friends.
+Volunteers often find the experience enormously rewarding and a great opportunity to make new friends so sign up now.

 The Safer Schoolies Gold Coast Response is a multi-agency response to the Schoolies holiday period, delivered in partnership between the Queensland Government (led by the Department of Child Safety, Youth and Women) and the City of Gold Coast.